benduong2001/benduong2001.github.io/capstoneproject.md

 ## Personal-Contribution {#Personal-Contribution}

 **So what did I do?**
-  * **Impactful Insights**
-    * I managed to personally find several impactful insights that were useful to Flock Freight's business case.
-Some of these will be mentioned again in the rest of this page, but several are:
-       * Performing data analysis with Pandas, and discovering the cheapest delivery offers frequently fell on Thursday, then verifying with statistical hypothesis testing that this pattern is likely existent and not out of random chance.
-       * Providing a geography-based "segmentation" of the shipping locations by applying unsupervised ML (K-means clustering) to their zipcode nodes's X/Y coordinates, thereby grouping them apart into 20 "metropolitan regions".
-       * Producing data analysis on delivery data and finding out that:
-          * Delivery routes with the cheapest shipments tend to be along the west-coast states or from in and out of Florida.
-          * Atlanta was a region of high delivery activity
-          * Information about the order's delivery route itself, i.e. the average population density or average weather road conditions (rainfall, temperature) of the counties encountered along the way, did have influence on the volume of delivery offers for that order

-  * **Building and Training the Prediction Models and iteratively improving their accuracies**
+  * **Prediction Modelling and iteratively improving their accuracies**
     * Our team's final prediction model was actually a "conglomerate" of 3 prediction sub-models.
 Nima and I was responsible for **two** of them.
+    * Let θ = details about a given delivery order X.
+    * As many trucking services (carriers) trickle in to offer delivering order X, the goal is:
+Given θ, find the cheapest offer rate r* among the n carriers.

     * We had to work with building the models, finding more data for it, cleaning the data, feature engineering the data, training the model with it, and improving the model's test accuracy by either feature engineering the data even more or finding even newer data.
 Like a cycle.
     * These 2 models were:
       * A prediction model for the average of the offer rates for a given order.
 This would be used as a threshold to label any incoming offer as "cheap" if it is below-average for that order.